Senses in Motion 2026

 Confirmed speakers

-Adam Sugi Alexander Groh Alison Barker Aneta Koseska Antonin Blot Arkarup Banerjee Avner Wallach Benjamin Judkewitz Cindy Poo Coen Elemans Cynthia Moss Damian Wallace Ehud Ahissar Emily Dennis Eva Naumann Florencia Iacaruso Itai Cohen James Knierim Jason Kerr Jasper Poort Jean Laurens Jennifer Bizley Jesse Goldberg Johnathan Whitlock Juan Ignacio Sanguinetti Scheck Katie Bentley Kevin Briggman Lisa Fenk Marie Suver Pascal Malkemper Pauline Fleischmann Philip Parker Riccardo Beltramo Richard Hahnloser Ronen Segev Sepiedeh Keshavarzi Sonja Bisch-Knaden Tobias Rose Valentina Emiliani
+Adam Sugi Alexander Groh Alison Barker Aneta Koseska Antonin Blot Arkarup Banerjee Avner Wallach Benjamin Judkewitz Chris Angeloni Cindy Poo Coen Elemans Damian Wallace Ehud Ahissar Emily Dennis Eva Naumann Florencia Iacaruso Guy Bouvier Itai Cohen James Knierim Jason Kerr Jasper Poort Jean Laurens Jennifer Bizley Jesse Goldberg Jonathan Whitlock Kevin Briggman Lisa Fenk Marie Suver Nacho Sanguinetti Pascal Malkemper Pauline Fleischmann Philip Parker Riccardo Beltramo Richard Hahnloser Ronen Segev Sepiedeh Keshavarzi Sonja Bisch-Knaden Tobias Rose Valentina Emiliani

 Organisers